Buff-bellied Pipit (Anthus rubescens)

 Family | Motacillidae |

-The American Pipit is a subtly marked bird, characterized by its whitish belly and breast adorned with dark spots.
+The Buff-bellied Pipit is a subtly marked bird, characterized by its whitish belly and breast adorned with dark spots.
 It has a brown back, along with a dark beak and legs.
 Identifying this species requires careful observation, as it is often seen running on the ground, which is a notable behavioral trait.

 Characteristics